mardy/Choreograph/README.md

 Choreograph is designed to describe motion.
 With it, you compose motion Phrases into Sequences that can be used to animate arbitrary properties on a Timeline.

+This is a maintained fork, after [the original project](https://github.com/sansumbrella/Choreograph) stopped being maintained.

 ## Basic Usage

 Simple things are simple.
 You can animate a variable through a sequence of values in Choreograph by creating a sequence of ramps.